This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Approval and Auditing – UoN Graduate Identity

-(104) The Program and Course Approval Committee approve UoN Graduate Identity mapping for each program and will oversee and monitor program compliance with UoN Graduate Identity for all academic programs offered by the University.
+(108) The PCAC approve UoN Graduate Identity mapping for each program, and will oversee and monitor program compliance with UoN Graduate Identity for all academic programs offered by the University.

 Top of Page